bubbletea-chat/docs/README.md

   responses: Component[];
 };
 ```

-## 🚀 Deployment Tips

-1. **Ensure CORS is enabled** for cross-origin requests
-2. **Set proper content-type headers** (`application/json` for non-streaming, `text/event-stream` for streaming)
-3. **Handle errors gracefully** - return proper error components
-4. **Test both streaming and non-streaming** modes
-5. **Validate request/response schemas** before deployment

-## 🔗 Integration

-Once your bot is ready:
-1. Deploy it to any hosting platform
-2. Register it with Bubble Tea using your API URL
-3. Test the integration through the Bubble Tea interface
-4. Your bot will be available for users!

----

 **Ready to build amazing chatbots?** Start with one of the examples above and customize it for your use case! 🧋